 Satellite Constellations 2 Workshop

-We are pleased to announce that the Satellite Constellations 2 (SATCON2) workshop will be held virtually 12–16 July 2021 to discuss how to implement the mitigation strategies (determined in SATCON1) to minimize the impact of satellite constellations on astronomy.
+The Satellite Constellations 2 (SATCON2) workshop was held virtually 12–16 July 2021 to discuss how to implement the mitigation strategies that emerged from SATCON1 to minimize the negative impacts of satellite constellations on astronomy and the night sky.

-SATCON2, the successor workshop to last year's SATCON1, has three objectives:
+SATCON2, the successor workshop to last year's SATCON1, had three objectives:

 - Define and quantify resources, metrics, and collaborations needed to implement the SATCON1 recommendations, many of which will require substantial effort and funds to address.

-- Engage astronomers and satellite operators collaboratively in exploring policy frameworks and developing policy points for operations in low Earth orbit (LEO).
+- Engage astronomers and satellite operators collaboratively in exploring policy frameworks and developing policy strategies for operations in low Earth orbit (LEO).

-- Increase the diversity of stakeholders and perspectives working to address both the challenges and the opportunities for astronomers, satellite operators, and all of humanity created by the industrialization of space.
+- Increase the diversity of stakeholders and perspectives contributing to address both the challenges and the opportunities that the industrialization of space creates for astronomers, satellite operators, and all of humanity.

-From May through early July 2021, four working groups will explore topics relevant to these goals.
+From May through early July 2021, four working groups explored topics relevant to these goals:

-- The Policy Group (chaired by Richard Green, Steward Observatory, University of Arizona) will review existing national policies and legislative frameworks.
+- The Policy Group (chaired by Richard Green, Steward Observatory, University of Arizona) worked to review existing national policies and legislative frameworks.
 With the SATCON1 recommendations as context, the group will assess policy options to serve the diverse requirements of astronomy, the satellite industry, and other communities.

-The working groups will present draft proposals for discussion at SATCON2, and the final results will be summarized in a written report after the workshop.
+The working groups presented draft proposals for discussion at SATCON2, and the final results will be summarized in a written report some months after the workshop.

-SATCON2 is funded by the National Science Foundation (NSF) and is hosted by NSF's NOIRLab and the American Astronomical Society (AAS).
+SATCON2 was funded by the National Science Foundation (NSF) and the American Astronomical Society (AAS) and is hosted by NSF's NOIRLab and the AAS.
 Jeffrey Hall (Lowell Observatory) and Constance Walker (NSF’s NOIRLab) are the workshop’s co-chairs.